200 S Center St., Bldg 1

 IHOM (Increasing Housing Opportunities in Mesa)

 IHOM provides homeless families and individuals with their application fees and utility assistance.
 IHOM also provides an incentive to landlords to assist current housing assistance participants with vacancy payments.
+For more information, please visit our Landlords page.

 - Application fees: Current participant or applicant who is a homeless, low income family or individual (up to $50 per application).